ViDou83/SDNNested/README.md

 # Purpose
-SDNNested is a collection of Powershell Scrits that help to automate the deployment of a Microsoft SDNv2 LAB on one single machine (Nested LAB).
+SDNNested is a collection of Powershell Scrits that helps to automate the deployment of a Microsoft SDNv2 LAB on one single machine (Nested LAB).

 https://docs.microsoft.com/en-us/windows-server/networking/sdn/software-defined-networking